WHERE WE SERVE

 MISSIONARY SUPPORT

 Getwell supports the following missionaries monthly.
-Some receive Communion Offerings and visit Getwell when they are in the U.S. We are an active partner in the work God has called them to do.
+All of our missionaries have come to us through personal connections with Getwell.
+We receive newsletters with updates on their ministry, pray for them and they visit Getwell when they are in the United States.
+We are an active partner in the work God has called them to do.

 Ethiopia – Lead Pastor at the International Evangelical Church - Steve & Margaret Winstead